Burt At Dawn And Dusk

 Desert Fury, Lancaster’s third feature, following his breakthrough roles for producer Mark Hellinger in The Killers (1946) and Brute Force (1947), casts him as a screen-billed second, a poster-billed third, yet a trailer-billed first opposite feature leads Lizabeth Scott and John Hodiak.
 Co-starring Mary Astor and “introducing” Wendell Corey — the trio of Scott, Corey, and Lancaster would be reunited for the year’s later I Walk Alone (1947) — this Technicolor melodrama represents the property that initially brought Lancaster to Hollywood: the Broadway actor’s first contract role for independent producer Hal B. Wallis who, as Imogen Sara Smith’s commentary for Kino Lorber’s Blu-ray informs us, had ordered test footage of the quickly rising star enacting scenes from Desert Fury before the actor made his first features.
 Little seen since the 1940’s and 50’s, and long delayed on home video, this sunbaked scorcher can now be fully appreciated for its arid desert view of overheated passion and lurid desire.

 A pair of shady gamblers (Hodiak, Corey) drive into remote, desert-bordered Chuckawalla, Nevada — presumably on the highway between gambling meccas Reno and Las Vegas — where they become embroiled in illicit smalltown business and pleasure between powerful vice queen Fritzie Haller (Astor) and her beautiful young daughter, Paula (Scott).
-Paula’s onetime suitor, ex-rodeo rider and current highway patrolman Tom Hanson (Lancaster) watches warily as the flashier of the two, Eddie Bendix (Hodiak), who years before had been held under suspicion for a road accident off a bridge leading out of town that killed his wife, romances the daughter while ignoring the warnings of her strong-willed mother.
+Paula’s onetime suitor, rodeo rider-turned-highway patrolman Tom Hanson (Lancaster), watches warily as the flashier of the two, Eddie Bendix (Hodiak), who years before had been held under suspicion for a road accident off a bridge leading out of town that killed his wife, romances the daughter while ignoring the warnings of her strong-willed mother.
 As the past threatens to intrude tragically upon the present, and as revelations of former events and associations color future ones, the menacing figure of Johnny Ryan (Corey) also watches and waits, showing a peculiar yet persistent hold on his long-time partner-in-crime Bendix.

-Seeming to invite a kinkier reading of these bare elements with each beige-walled, luxury sedan pursuit across the desert highway, the sleek-lined roadsters finding equal expression in lavishly-furnished interiors, the script credited to Robert Rossen (with an uncredited assist from A.I.
+Seeming to invite a kinkier reading of these bare elements with each beige-walled, luxury sedan pursuit across the desert highway, the sleek-lined roadsters find equally complicated expression in lavishly-furnished interiors.
+The script credited to Robert Rossen (with an uncredited assist from A.I.
 Bezzirides) crackles with unusual intensity and unspoken depths, as if daring a seamier interpretation of story elements and character relationships through a combination of multi-layered dialogue, shaded performance styles, and unmistakable visual flourishes.
-The all-too-cool playing of Lizabeth Scott and Wendell Corey (which commentator Smith memorably terms “dreamwalking”) in contrast to the fiery performance of John Hodiak, and, even more memorably, to another assuredly acidic turn from genre trend-setter Mary Astor, may all seem to overshadow that of Burt Lancaster’s, whose role was expanded in adapting Ramona Stewart’s source novel, but his firm characterization, while fulfilling the off-romantic role of the also-ran, is never less than measured and controlled in scenes he shares with the more apparently dynamic Hodiak and Astor, or the more seemingly spirit-gliding Corey and Scott.
+Finally, the all-too-cool playing of Lizabeth Scott and Wendell Corey (which commentator Smith memorably terms “dreamwalking”) in contrast to the fiery performance of John Hodiak, and, even more memorably, to another assuredly acidic turn from genre trend-setter Mary Astor, may all seem to overshadow that of Burt Lancaster’s, whose role was expanded in adapting Ramona Stewart’s source novel.
+But his even-then firm characterization, while fulfilling the off-romantic role of the also-ran, is never less than measured and controlled in scenes he shares with the more apparently dynamic Hodiak and Astor, or the more seemingly spirit-gliding Corey and Scott.

 Supporting great Cameron Mitchell’s brave yet foolhardy advance on a backwoods trio of stocking-masked thieves holding up a nightclub, which results in a broken leg for the security guard’s trouble, opens a nightwatch job at the local college for his former Chicago cop pal Jim Slade (Lancaster).
 Reporting to his sympathetic female parole officer (Susan Clark) weekly, Slade’s third-shift security gig, along with his old buddy’s sponsorship, offers the past middle-age, onetime police detective a quiet, afterhours way to spend the dawn of his twilight years.
 However, day-to-night matters are not as they first appear in this sleepy-seeming Southern college town, and the theft of a cassette tape containing a co-ed’s recorded psychiatric session, who turns out to be the daughter (Catherine Bach) of a US Congressman (Morgan Woodward), anticipates the traumatized young woman’s later, brutal murder.
 From a pornography-addled Bible-thumper (Charles Tyner) to a fey female-nude portraitist (Peter Dane), the false leads and falser personalities Slade encounters — all while, as an ex-con, diverting the suspicions of local law enforcement represented by the town sheriff (Ed Lauter) — threaten to unravel the darkly-wound fabric of a corrupt community to the light of day.